wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 #### An Example

 In all we've seen so far in this module, we were given a predetermined DAG of tasks, each of them executing on a single core.
 Many real-world applications  are structured in this way, and  this  is called **task parallelism**.
 Let's consider one such  task,  which performs some computation.
 Perhaps this computation can be *parallelized*.
 That is, one can rewrite the code of this task to use multiple cores to do its computation.
-This is done by writing the task's code in  a  way  that is multi-threaded (see any concurrent programming textbook/course).
+This is done by writing the task's code so that that code uses multiple threads (see any concurrent programming textbook/course).

-Consider a transformation of the pixels of an image, for instance, applying a filter so that  the image resembles an oil-painting.
-This is done by replacing each pixel color by some other color determined by looking at the surrounding pixels and performing some computation based on the colors of those pixels.
+Consider a transformation of the pixels of an image that makes the image resemble an oil-painting.
+This can be done by update each pixel's color by some other color based on the color of neighboring pixels.
+The oil-painting transformation has a parameter called the *radius*, which is the radius of the brush stroke.
+The larger the radius, the more neighboring pixels are used to update the color or a pixel, and  the more work is required.
+In fact, the amount  of work is *quadratic* in the radius, meaning that in depends  on the square of the radius.
+This is how oil-painting "filters" work in many open-source and commercial image processing applications.

-Consider a program that is a chain of three tasks.
-A "read" task loads an image file from disk into RAM (it thus mostly performs I/O).
-A "write" task saves the processed image from RAM to disk (it thus also mostly performs I/O).
-The "oil" task is the task that does the processing.
-Let's say that each pixel of the image is encoded on 1 byte,  and that oil-painting a pixel requires 2000 Flops.
-We can draw the DAG of the program as follows:
+Consider now a program that is a sequence of two tasks: An "oil" task applies an oil-painting filter to an image with a given radius *r*, followed by a "luminence" task that computes the a luminence histogram for the image (i.e., the statistical distribution of the brightness of its pixels).
+We can draw the program's DAG as follows:

-<object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_chain_dag.svg">Example Image Processing Program</object>
+<object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_data_parallelism_dag.svg">Example Image Processing Program</object>
 <div class="caption"><strong>Figure A.2.4.1:</strong>
 Example image processing program.
 </div>

-Say we run this program on a computer that has a disk with read/write bandwidth 400 MB/sec, and with cores that compute with speed 100 GFLop/sec.
-Then the program takes time.
+If we were to run this program on a core that computes at speed 100 GFLop/sec, and using *r=3* for the "oil" task, the program would take time:

 $$
 \begin{align}
-\text{T} & = \text{read time} + \text{process time} + \text{write time}\\
+\text{T} & = \frac{ 100 \times 3^{2} GFlop}{100  GFlop/sec} +  \frac{100 GFlop}{100 GFlop/sec}\\
-         & = \frac{100 \text{MB}}{400 \text{MB/sec}}  +
-             \frac{100 \times  2000 \text{MFlop}}{100 \text{GFlop/sec}}
-             \frac{100 \text{MB}}{400 \text{MB/sec}}\\
-         & = 0.25 + 2  + 0.25 = 2.5s
+         & = 10 sec
 \end{align}
 $$

-So, for a 100MB input, our program runs in 2.5 s.
-So far  so good.

 ### Data-Parallelism

-In our example application, the same transformation is applied to each pixel of the image (with perhaps special cases for the pixels close to the borders of the image).
+In the oil-painting transformation the same computation is used for each pixel of the image (with perhaps special cases for the pixels close to the borders of the image).
 You can think of the computation applied to each pixel as a "micro-task".
-All these micro-tasks take the same amount of time, and do the same thing (i.e., they run the same code), but on different data (the different neighboring pixels of different pixels).
+All these micro-tasks has the same work and do the same thing (i.e., they run the same code), but on different data (the different neighboring pixels of different pixels).
 This is called **data parallelism**.
-This is a bit of a strange term because it's just like *task parallelism*, just with very fine granularity.
-What this means in practice is that it should be easy to perform the computation on, say, 4 cores: just give each core a quarter of the pixels to process!
+It is a bit of a strange term because it's just like *task parallelism*, just with very fine granularity.
+Regardless, it should be straightforward to perform the transform on, say, 4 cores: just give each core a quarter of the pixels to process!

-More generally, if the total  work of the "oil" task is *X* and  if we have *n* cores, we  could create *n* tasks each with *X/n*  work and go *n* times faster!
-Of course, this breaks down  if *X* is not much  larger than *n*.
-For instance, if we have 7 pixels to process on 3 cores, we cannot have 3 tasks with the same amount of work.
-There would be some load imbalance (e.g., one task would process 3 pixels, and the other two tasks would process 2 pixels each).
-But let's assume that our image has many, many more pixels than cores.
-Then each task would have work equal to or very close to *X/n*.
-So, if we configure our application to execute "oil" using  *n* tasks, our program's DAG now looks like this:
+More generally, if the total work of the "oil" task is *X* and  if we have *n* cores, we could perform the  work using *n* tasks each with *X/n* work.
+This assumes *X* is divisible by *n*.
+This is likely not quite the case, but a close approximation if the number of pixels is much  larger than the number of  cores, which will assume here.

+The program's DAG now is now as follows:

-<object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_chain_dag.svg">Example Image Processing Program</object>
+<object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_data_parallelism_exposed_dag.svg">Example Image Processing Program</object>
 <div class="caption"><strong>Figure A.2.4.2:</strong>
 Example image processing program with data-parallelism exposed.
 </div>

-So now, our program can run faster using multiple cores!
+The program can run faster using multiple cores!
 How fast?
-Well, the simulation  app below simulates the execution for particular input sizes and number of "oil" tasks.
+The simulation app below simulates the execution for particular values of the radius *r* and a number of cores (using one "oil" task per core).
 You can try it on your own, and use it to answer the practice questions hereafter.

 <div class="ui accordion fluid app-ins">
   <div class="title">